inverse/git-pair/README.md

 A simple CLI app to make it easier for pairing for co-authoring commits.
 ## Usage

-by default it will look up commit authors from the git history of the repo you are in buy you can also maintain a list of authors within your home directory in a file called `~/.contributors.txt`.
-Using the `Name <email>` format.
+By default the tool will look up commit authors from the git history of the repo you are in.
+However you can also maintain a list of authors within your home directory in a file called `~/.contributors.txt`.
+This file uses the `Name <email>` format.

-To get started run `git-pair begin`, selecting the contributors in the pairing session.
+To get started run `git-pair begin`, selecting the contributors for the pairing session.

+You can find out the current state of contributors running `git-pair status`.

 One you are done with that pairing session just run `git-pair end`.
-You can find out the current state of contributors running `git-pair statius`..

 ## Developing

-Built using asdf simply install dependencies using that or a compatible tool.
+Built using asdf for required dependencies.

 ### Building